1,000+ Opportunities

 OR Social Security Number (SSN) or State Alternate ID (S#) - (only needed if you do not know your student’s UID) – you can use your student’s SSN (9-digits) or S# (the letter “S” followed by 8-digits) to lookup the UID, whichever number was used to register the student.
 If you do not know your student’s SSN or S#, you will need to contact your student’s school - the PDSES program and TEA are unable to provide this information.

-Based on current listing details, eligibility includes: Parents/guardians of Texas public school students (Pre-K through 12th grade) who receive special education services through an IEP and have not previously received a PDSES grant.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Parents of students enrolled in a Texas public school Pre-K through 12th grade, with an active Individualized Education Program (IEP), who have not previously received a PDSES grant.
+Confirm the full requirements in the official notice before applying.